qian256/HoloLensARToolKit/README.md

 Date: 2020-04-19

 ## Overview

-**HoloLensARToolKit** is a successful experiment to integrate [ARToolKit](http://artoolkit.org/) (v5.3.2) with [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us), or generally UWP (Universal Windows Platform).
+**HoloLensARToolKit** is a successful experiment to integrate [ARToolKit](http://artoolkit.org/) (v5.3.2) with [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us) (**HoloLens 2 support added in v0.3**), or generally UWP (Universal Windows Platform).
 With fiducial marker tracking provided by ARToolKit, plus the indoor localization of HoloLens, many Augmented Reality applications would be made possible.

 This repository contains:
 - `ARToolKitUWP/`: Wrapper of [ARToolKit5](https://github.com/artoolkit/artoolkit5) for UWP